2020 NAVBO Earl P. Benditt Award - Patricia D'Amore, Schephen's Eye Institute, Mass Eye and Ear, Harvard Medical School

 Dr. D’Amore has published more than 160 peer-reviewed papers, dozens of reviews, and is editor or co-editor of four books.
 She has received numerous honors, including the Alcon Research Institute Award, the Cogan Award and Proctor Medal from ARVO, the Rous-Whipple Award from the American Society of Investigative Pathology, the Endre A. Balazs Award from the International Society for Eye Research, and the António Champalimaud Vision Award, the highest distinction in ophthalmology and visual science.
 Most recently, she was elected as a Fellow of American Academy of Arts & Sciences, Medical Sciences.

 Colleagues writing in support of Dr. D’Amore’s nomination noted that “…D’Amore is an outstanding teacher, mentor and communicator in the world of vascular biology, locally, nationally and internationally.
 She is a much sought-after collaborator and colleague, who is passionately committed to the academic mission and presents a wonderful role model for young women trainees in the biomedical sciences.
 She thus embodies the spirit of Dr. Earl Benditt, as he is remembered for both his scientific contributions and his mentorship.”

-Please join us at VB2020 in Newport this October to honor Dr. D’Amore as she receives this well-deserved award.
+Please join Michael Gimbrone online November 5 to honor Dr. D’Amore as she receives this well-deserved award.

 Compiled by William R. Huckle,